js2264/tinyMapper/README.md

 ### Acknowledgments

+- A. Cournac, A. Bignaud & F. Girard for tests.
-Many thanks to H. Bordelet for sharing her mapping scripts and configuration.
+- H. Bordelet for sharing her mapping scripts and configuration.
+- L. Meneu for suggestions of improvements in documentation and raising bugs.